-Probate is the legal process where beneficiaries legally obtain property promised to them in a will and pay off debts of the estate.
-If no will is present, then the probate process assigns legal ownership to a close relative of the deceased through a law called the “state intestacy law.”
+Probate is the process where beneficiaries legally obtain property promised to them in a will and pay off any debts of the estate.
+If no will is present, then the probate process assigns legal ownership to a close relative of the deceased through a law called the state intestacy law.

-If the home does not have to be sold in probate court, you need to wait to list until you have power of attorney, which the court will give you.
-We’ll go into detail about whether or not the house needs to be sold in probate court or not below.
+If the home does not have to be sold in probate court, you’ll need to wait to list until you have power of attorney, which the court will give you.

 Generally, probate will go something like this:

-You’ll also need to let all heirs and beneficiaries listed in the will know that you’re petitioning to begin probate.
-You’ll provide them the court date of your probate hearing so that they can present objections, if any.
+At this point, you’ll also need to let all heirs and beneficiaries listed in the will know that you’re petitioning to begin probate.
+You’ll provide them the court date of your probate hearing, so that they can present objections, if any.

-- Estate planning documents (Will, burial and funeral arrangements, living will, power of attorney, advance medical directive)
+- Estate planning documents: will, burial and funeral arrangements, living will, power of attorney, and advance medical directive

 The inventory and documents required to collect inventory will vary from state to state.
 Check your state laws and check in with your probate attorney to make sure you collect all proper documentation and that you report it correctly.